-There are plenty of pepper farms around the island where you are welcome to pop into.
-Learn more about pepper farming, take a tour, and buy different varities of pepper as part of any day trip.
+There are plenty of pepper farms around the island and visitors are welcome to stop in learn more about pepper farming, take a tour, and buy different varities of pepper as part of any day trip.

 Starfish beach on the northern shores of Phu Quoc takes a bit of time to reach.
 To get to Rach Vem Beach (it’s offical name) takes you through some remote roads in the north.
-The paved road eventually turns into a red clay road and alternates with a pebble rocky road.
+The paved road eventually turns into a red clay road that often alternates to a pebble rocky road.

 The beach is rather secluded but is becoming more popular because of the large number of starfish that live in the water.
 There are hundreds if not more scattered throughout beach.
-It became popular because of visitors posting selfies of the starfish.
+It became popular in the last few years because of visitors posting selfies of the starfish.

 There’s an ongoing online debate as to whether starfish can survive outside of the water long enough to take a selfie.
 The issue is most people do not know how to handle these creatures properly.
 Whether it’s holding starfish by one of its legs or picking up starfish with sunscreen on your hands, these actions hurt and add stress to starfish.